thecodingcouple/trijam-174/README.md

 If players kill the bacteria the game is over.
 If they manage to weaken it just enough, the bacteria survives, stronger than ever for the next round.

+### How to play

+Click on an antibiotic to weaken the bacteria.
+Each antibiotic has a different damage value.

+Apply damage 4 times with the goal of not killing the bacteria to advance to the next round.

 ## Project Setup

 Run with local web server